-If you become aware of a potential violation of this Code, the law or our policies-it is your duty to report it in a timely manner.
-If you are ever in doubt about the Code or potential violations of the Code, ask for help.
-Following this Code, which includes the SCAN Compliance Program, is everyone's responsibility and enables us to deliver on our mission.
+If you become aware of a potential violation of this Code, the law or the plan's policies-it is your duty to report it in a timely manner.
+If you are ever in doubt about the Code or potential violations of the Code, ask your supervisor for help.
+Complying with this Code, which includes the plan's Employee Handbook and Compliance Program, is everyone's responsibility and enables us to deliver on our mission.